kubevirt/community/design-proposals/migration-policies.md

 same order as the bullets above (VMI labels first, then namespace labels).
 It is not allowed to define two policies with the exact same selectors.

-If two policies apply to the same VMI, both have VMI:
+If multiple policies apply to the same VMI:
-* First it is matched by VMI labels, only then to namespace labels
-* If multiple policies match to VMI labels, the policy with the highest number of matched labels has higher precedence.
+* The most detailed policy will be applied, that is, the policy with the highest number of matching labels
-* If multiple policies match to VMI labels and have the same number of matched labels precedence is by the matched labels' lexicographic order.
+* If multiple policies match to a VMI with the same number of matching labels, the policies will be sorted by the lexicographic order of the matching labels keys.
+The first one in this order will be applied.

 ### Example